dotnet/designs/accepted/2022/dotnet-release-labels.md

 For stable releases (post-GA), we have two support durations:

-- Standard "STS" releases, supported for 18 months
+- Shorter "STS" releases, supported for 18 months
 - Longer "LTS" releases, supported for 36 months

 The standard releases are released in even years, and the LTS ones in odd years.